wessenstam/ts2019/flow/flow.rst

 Securing An Application
 +++++++++++++++++++++++

-Now that you have... <app description blah blah>
+Flow provides multiple System categories out of the box, such as AppType, AppTier, and Environment, that are used to quickly group virtual machines into security policies.
+Start using these categories right away, or add your own categories for custom grouping.

 Defining Category Values
 ........................

-Flow provides multiple out of the box categories for... <?>

 In **Prism Central**, select :fa:`bars` **> Virtual Infrastructure > Categories**.